kunhwiko/concepts/cloud/kubernetes/I-security.md

 limited set of namespaces.
 ```

-Authenticate Pods to the Kubernetes API server, allowing the Pods to read and manipulate Kubernetes API objects
 ##### Service Accounts
 ```
 a) Service accounts represent an identity for a pod that allows for authenticating to the API server or represent what